thoughtspot/thoughtspot.github.io/_admin/mobile/install-mobile.md

 ## Set up VPN

-Ask your ThoughtSpot administrator, which of the following methods you should use to securely sign into  the app and access your ThoughtSpot cluster:
+Ask your ThoughtSpot administrator, which of the following methods you should use to securely sign in to  the app and access your ThoughtSpot cluster:

 ### Per-app VPN [Recommended]

-If you download the app from your company's internal app store (mobile device or app management platform), you can sign in using the powerful and secure Per-APP VPN feature provided by your platform.
+If you download the app from your company's internal app store (mobile device management platform), you can sign in using the powerful and secure Per-APP VPN feature provided by your platform.
 Ask your administrator which platform your company uses, and then use one the following resources to configure the VPN options:

 - [Workspace ONE (AirWatch)](https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/1811/VMware-Workspace-ONE-UEM-iOS-Device-Management/GUID-AWT-IOS-PROFILEVPN.html){:target="_blank"}
 - [MobileIron](http://mi.extendedhelp.mobileiron.com/53/all/en/desktop/Per-App_VPN_Configuration.htm){:target="_blank"}